BD prison breakfast menu gets makeover after 200 years

 Rashid said the diet change is part of a series of reforms to "help prisoners get motivated and rehabilitated".
 "We are gradually trying to adapt... so the convicts can reform themselves during their stay in the facilities," he said.

-Several thousand prisoners cheered the new breakfast menu in Dhaka’s Keraniganj central prison Sunday, he said, adding: "Good food makes everyone happy."
+Several thousand prisoners cheered the new breakfast menu in Dhaka´s Keraniganj central prison Sunday, he said, adding: "Good food makes everyone happy."
 The official said the government has also introduced cheap telephone calls for inmates in the prisons.
+"They would be able to talk to their family via screened phone calls whenever they want," he said.

 DHAKA: Bangladesh authorities have upgraded a 200-year-old colonial-era breakfast menu in all its prisons, an official said Sunday, as part of a reform of the country's penal system.